Why should I go to the Writing Center?

 Where is the Writing Center?

-We are located on the main floor of Hedberg Library. .
+We are located on the main floor of Hedberg Library.
+For Fall 2020, Writing Fellows will be meeting with students via Zoom and using Google Docs to view papers.

 Do I need an appointment?

 We strongly recommend making an appointment.
-Although you may certainly drop-in, we might not be able to assist you that day.
-Writing Center sessions book up very fast, especially during midterms and finals.
-It helps to plan ahead by scheduling an appointment.
+You can book an appointment up to the start time, but we are not offering drop-ins this semester.
+Please be aware that Writing Center appointments can book up very fast, especially during midterms and finals.
+It helps to plan ahead.
 Go to http://carthage.mywconline.com to register and schedule appointments.

 How can I contact the Writing Center?